 Bring a paper map: While you might think that this is an “old-school” idea given that GPS navigation is on our cars, phone, and more, I will explain while it is not “old-school.”
 Depending on where you’re traveling, you may not have service or connectivity, which then means these aforementioned devices will be useless.
 So, to avoid ending up in the middle of nowhere because your navigation went out on you, it’s always a good idea to have a backup plan and a hardcopy of map.

 Chart out your journey: It is always good to have an idea of what path you intend to take when traveling.
 This will also help you figure out what stops you plan on making and where.
 It is also a good idea so you can give someone who isn’t going with you, say your parents, a rough idea of where you’re going so they don’t worry.

 Cruise control: Use it!
 It is a feature in your car for a reason and allows you to somewhat relax on a long drive.
 There is no point in wasting that energy with your foot being uncomfortable for hours on end.
 This also helps to save gas by not having variances in speed, so keep an eye out for this feature when you visit Autozin and check what they have to offer.

-Entertainment: Movies, books on tape, music, maybe a few games, old school games like punch buggy, or I spy with my little eye something that’s..green.
+Entertainment: Movies, books on tape, maybe a few games, old school games like punch buggy, or I spy with my little eye something that’s..green.
 Don’t forget the music too!
 Our friend from Kansas just got a brand new Wichita Buick Enclave.
 With their car’s booming Bose sound system, the party never stops!